farhann-saleem/Mnist-classification/README.md

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute.

-This README was generated to provide a clear and structured overview of the project.
+📄 License
+This project is open-source.
+Feel free to use and modify it as you see fit.